adamv/synthchat/vsts-and-samples.md

 as well as pre-built libraries for Ableton and other DAWs.

 Note: the Linn samples seem to have been removed from their catalog?

+## VST Speek (C64 SAM) (free)

+[VST Speek](https://blog.wavosaur.com/text-to-speech-vst-vst-speek/) is an implementation of the Commodore 64 text-to-speech program "Software Automated Mouth (SAM)".
+SAM was available for other contemporary 8-bit machines, and each version had its own distinctive sound based on the audio hardware available for the platform.

+For "phoneme mode", consult the [original manual](https://archive.org/details/user_manual_s.a.m./page/n0).